kevScheuer/kevScheuer.github.io/_posts/2025-04-16-LaTeX-for-VScode.md

   github](https://github.com/kevScheuer/latex-sample).
 Follow the instructions at the bottom of the linked page to download it and open it in VS Code.
-  * Note that it will automatically suggest the extensions listed in this tutorial and have a `settings.json` with the settings I'll suggest later.
+  * Note that it will automatically suggest the extensions listed in this tutorial and have a project-specific `settings.json` with the settings I'll suggest later.

 The LaTeX-Workshop extension includes a LaTeX tab in the Primary Side Bar.
 Select it, and you'll notice among other options the button to
 $\textcolor{green}{\triangleright}$ **Build LaTeX project**.
+Whenever you make changes to your project, click this to enact those changes and create the `main.pdf` output file.
 If you're most familiar with Overleaf, this is equivalent to the *Recompile* option.
 If you want to mimic the Overleaf style view, use the *Split Editor Right* button and position your output pdf to the right, like below.

 ![Screenshot of VS Code's split editor view with the main.tex file on the left, and the output pdf on the